Qualcomm to pay $975 million to resolve China antitrust dispute

 | SAN FRANCISCO/BEIJING

-SAN FRANCISCO/BEIJING Qualcomm Inc (QCOM.O) has agreed to pay China a fine of $975 million, the largest in the country's corporate history, ending a 14-month government investigation into anti-competitive practices.
+SAN FRANCISCO/BEIJING Qualcomm Inc (QCOM.O) has agreed to pay China a fine of $975 million (£640.4 million), the largest in the country's corporate history, ending a 14-month government investigation into anti-competitive practices.

 The deal also requires Qualcomm to lower its royalty rates on patents used in China, likely helping Chinese smartphone makers like Xiaomi Technology Co Ltd [XTC.UL] and Huawei Technologies Co Ltd [HWT.UL].
 It removes a major source of concern among Qualcomm investors, sending shares of the U.S. chipmaker up 1.6 percent to $68.18 in after-hours trading.